 - An active community will provide you with tons of blog post ideas gleaned from discussions.

-- Community participants can build your content for you, which will be organically optimized for search engines by default.
-Your keyword count will automatically skyrocket.
+- Your community’s participants can build your content for you, which will be organically optimized for search engines by default.
+If your community is open to indexing by search engines, your keyword count will automatically skyrocket.

 - Items like forum posts and classifieds listings count as updates and more frequent updates will bring search engine adoration.